postgres/postgres/documentation/docs/uninstall.md

 3. Modify the `shared_preload_libraries` and remove the 'pg_tde' from it.
 Use the `ALTER SYSTEM SET` command for this purpose

-4. Start or restart the `postgresql` instance to apply the changes.
+4. Start or restart the `postgre` instance to apply the changes.

     * On Debian and Ubuntu:

        ```sh
-       sudo systemctl restart postgresql.service
+       sudo systemctl restart postgre.service
        ```

     * On RHEL and derivatives

        ```sh
-       sudo systemctl restart postgresql-17
+       sudo systemctl restart postgre-17
        ```